arpastrana/cem_ad_cad/README.md

 Regardless of the file or the environment, all the files require a valid installation of ``compas_cem`` to be executed.
 Follow the instructions listed [in this website](https://arpastrana.github.io/compas_cem/latest/installation.html) to install ``compas_cem`` according to your operating system.

+If you have a question or you find a bug in the files, please reach out to arpastrana at princeton dot edu.